CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

 ![CMAQ Domain](../../qa_plots/tileplots/CMAQ_ACONC_12US2_Benchmark_Tileplot.png)

-##  Parallel Cluster Configuration for CONUS 12US2 Domain
+##  ParallelCluster Configuration for CONUS 12US2 Domain

 ```{note}
 It is recommended to use a head node that is in the same family a the compute node so that the compiler options and executable is optimized for that processor type.
 ```

-Recommended configuration of the Parallel Cluster HPC head node and compute nodes to run the CMAQ CONUS benchmark for two days:
+Recommended configuration of the ParallelCluster HPC head node and compute nodes to run the CMAQ CONUS benchmark for two days:

 Head node: